 Table of Contents:

-The Red Points guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for protecting your brand, and more.
+Ever wondered what you need to do to guard your brand against scammers, counterfeiters, cybercrime and security breaches?
+Here’s our ultimate guide to brand protection, including intellectual property definitions, forms of brand abuse facing brands, actionable tips for protecting your brand, and more.

 Brand protection is the process of protecting the intellectual property (IP) of companies and their associated brands against counterfeiters, copyright pirates, and infringers of other types of IP, such as patents, design rights, color mark and trade dress.